TheBetaM/CrateModLoader/GAMES.md

 API by chekwob and ManDude. (https://github.com/cbhacks/CrashEdit)
 ### Features:
 - All Crates Are Blank
-- All Crates Are Wumpa (Crash 1 & 2)
+- All Crates Are Wumpa
 - Backwards Levels
 - Random Levels Are Backwards
 - Randomize Crate Contents